Passport Plus - Height

-During this four-hour course, trainees learn how to identify and control some of the key risks associated with working at height and develop an understanding of their health and safety responsibilities.
+During this four-hour course, learners examine how to identify and control some of the key risks associated with working at height and develop an understanding of their health and safety responsibilities.

 The Passport Plus - Height course is suitable for all workers, contractors and managers who may need to be aware of the risks of working at height.

 With the Passport Plus - Height course you will: